matthiasnoback/symfony-console-form/README.md

     {
         $formData = $this->formData();

-        // $formData is the valid and populated form data object ...
+        // $formData is the valid and populated form data object/array ...
     }
 }